yuanyue-liu-group/EDI/docs/source/Introduction.rst

 For neutral defects, we employ a supercell method.
 The perturbation potential is calculated from DFT.
 The scattering matrix element is calculated by integrating the pertubration potential in supercell and the wavefunctions, which consists of local component integrated in real space and non-local component integrated in reciprocal space.

-For charged defects, they are treated as a point charge and its perturbation potential as screened Coulomb potential.
-The dielectric function is obtained from first-principles calculations.
-Several types of model are supported in the code, including dielectric constant, scalar dielectric function, and dielectric matrix.
 The details of the methods could be found `here <https://pubs.acs.org/doi/10.1021/acsnano.4c01033>`_.

 The e-d interaction matrix element :math:`M_{ij}=<\phi_i|V|\phi_j>` could be calculated with the main engine of edi, which facilitates calculation of scattering rate based on Fermi's golden rule under the momentum relaxation time approximation (MRTA).